ramit21/liquibase/README.md

 First one creates table as configured in the changelog xml.
 Second one has changelog point to a sql file.

+**Project Structure**
+Note how we segregate Db related things in pom (H2, Liquibase, Data JPA dependencies), entities, JPA repos and the Data source class in the data submodule, and include it as a dependency in the application module. the service in app module auto wires the JPA repo.

+Also note how Hikari data pool is being created using application.properties.
+To point the application to actual DB , simply update the app properties.

 **Liquibase tables**

 Liquibase uses DATABASECHANGELOGLOCK table to ensure only once instance of